 At UVA Health, we have the latest technologies for finding breast cancer.
-We perform two types of breast ultrasound.
-One is handheld, and the other is automatic.
-Both types give your doctor high-resolution ultrasound images.
+We perform breast ultrasounds using a handheld scanner.
+It creates high-resolution ultrasound images.

 The radiologists who look at your scans only focus on breast imaging.
 This high degree of specialization makes them experts.
 They have the experience and training to find cancer as early as possible.

 You might get a breast ultrasound if you:

 - Have no signs or symptoms of breast cancer

 - Have a change in your breast a mammogram doesn't see

 - Need to avoid radiation used in regular mammograms, because you're pregnant

 - Have an allergy to the dye used in CEM